jdittrich/userNeedResearchBook/text/allURBook.md

 -   Misc
 	-   designer vs. technology
 	-   making calculations
-	-   chosing fonts
+	-   choosing fonts

 These are all the groups I created in my analysis.
 The results could be more concise, having fewer groups concentrating on fewer themes.
-However this would probably lead to more abstract insights which would presumably harder to use in design.
+However, this would probably lead to more abstract insights which would presumably harder to use in design.

 The groups of groups are partly not insights themselves.
 I tried to